 I am an educational technology professional and freelance web designer born into the digital age with outstanding communications skills and a humanizing touch for cutting edge technology.
 I am versed in both the hardware and software required for electronic creative endeavors.

 Since October 2010, I have been working for Education Technology Services at Pennsylvania State University as a traveling multimedia consultant.
 My work takes me to the innovative Media Commons spaces located at Commonwealth Campuses throughout western Pennsylvania where I work with faculty and students as they engage with digital media tools and techniques.
 It also affords me the opportunity to work on some of the learning initiatives at each campus that affect the entire Penn State system.

 In the Summer of 2011, I helped found – and then began freelance work as the a Learning Design Specialist at – Signum University, a new online institution that aims to offer through low-cost online delivery the same student-focused and conversational learning experiences found at liberal arts schools.
-This exciting new opportunity sees me developing content management systems, public-facing web resources and delivery platforms for asynchronous course materials as well as carrying out marketing and instructional design tasks.
+This opportunity saw me developing content management systems, public-facing web resources and delivery platforms for asynchronous course materials as well as carrying out marketing and instructional design tasks.

 Previously, I was employed as an Instructional Technologist in the Office of Information Technologies at Washington College.
 There I found opportunities to try on various hats in such a small, liberal arts environment.
 I worked closely with my colleagues on integrating technologies such as iTunes U, social networking, iPads and blogging into the classroom experience.
 By blending technological understanding with solutions-oriented thinking, I offered comprehensive support for all of my clients – be they students, faculty or staff.
 My makeup as equal parts artist and education professional allowed me to foster a unique atmosphere for the campus community.